 You don’t need to prepare too much.
 I’d advise bringing along layered clothing (British weather is not the best), ideally something wind proof, and cash for tips or any other extras.

 If you’re the sort to get oddly hungry, you might want to bring snacks, but the lunch will easily see you through!
 You’ll also want to eat something before you start the trip, or grab a bun on arrival in Bath.
+A water bottle is also a good idea.

 If you read my site a lot, you’ll know that I’m a big fan of independent travel, and I’ve put together a detailed two-week self-guided itinerary of the UK that actually includes Stonehenge, Bath and the Cotswolds.